 Learn the telltale signs of drunk driving, which number to call to report a drunk driver, and how to report the event to authorities.

 Subscribe to SafeWise for safety news, product releases, and deals!

-There are some telltale signs that the driver of a vehicle is impaired.
-These may not indicate the driver is drunk, necessarily—they could also be excessively tired or distracted.
-They still represent a safety threat to drivers around them, though, and should be reported.
+There are telltale signs that the driver of a vehicle is impaired.
+While these behaviors do not guarantee that a driver is drunk, they still indicate the driver is a safety threat and should be reported to the police.¹

 Erratic braking and acceleration

 Driving down the center of a road, straddling lanes

 Driving on the wrong side of the road

 Stopping inappropriately in traffic

 If you do spot a driver showing signs of impairment, make sure you’re safely out of their path of travel before calling 911.
 The last thing you need is to become involved in a traffic accident while trying to report the driver.²

 How to Report a Drunk Driver